Error: Field cannot be left blank.

 Step 5: Submit your Permanent Battery Storage Rebate application

 Before submitting your application, be sure you have the purchasing agreement/contract that includes the date of installation, the contractor's license number and the make/model of the battery.
-A copy will need to be attached to your application.
+The purchasing agreement/contract is the only document that needs to be attached to your application.

 Note: The invoice is not the purchasing agreement/contract.
 The purchasing agreement reflects the warranty information along with the detailed breakdown cost of the labor, permanent battery storage system, and any other associated costs.